-In the Startup Experience course, you develop entrepreneurial competences that enable you to develop a new venture.
-In an entrepreneurial project, you have three main goals:
+In the Startup Experience seminar you will develop entrepreneurial competences that will enable you to build a new business.
+In an entrepreneurial project, you have three main objectives:

 - 1. Identify and develop an opportunity.
 Who is your target customer and what problem or task does he or she have?
 How attractive and how big is this market? - 2.
-How will you provide value for them?
-How can you use specific resources, including technology to develop a solution? - 3.
-How can you conceive and set up a viable organization?
-Which business model do you suggest to create, deliver, and capture value?
+How will you add value to it?
+How can you use specific resources, including technology, to develop a solution? - 3.
+How can you design and set up a viable organisation?
+What business model do you propose to create, deliver and capture value?